ErpNetDocs/tech/modules/my/documents/index.md

 ### Document assignment

+For a document to appear in the **Documents** environment:

+* It must be of state "Released" or higher.
-For a document to appear in the **Documents** environment, its **Assigned To User** field must be filled with the appropriate **username**.
+* The **Assigned To User** field must be filled with the appropriate **username**.

-* New documents are automatically assigned to **the person creating them** (i.e., the current user) by default.
+New documents are automatically assigned to **the person creating them** (i.e., the current user) by default.

-* If you assign the document to someone else in your organization, it will appear in their Documents environment.
+If you assign the document to someone else in your organization, it will appear in their Documents environment.

 ![pictures](pictures/document_assignment.png)